 Tributaries to the Spokane River accounted for 97 mg/day of PCBs

 690 mg/day of PCBs were estimated to be entering the River from the City of Spokane’s stormwater system.
+(Recent sampling and analysis by the City shows the estimated stormwater contribution to be approximately 46 mg/day.)

 In summary, the 2011 report findings indicated that at least 66% of the PCB sources measured in the River were unknown, and much of these data were uncertain.
-Because of the lack of sufficient data and unaccounted sources, the report did not provide the certainty necessary to develop a source reduction plan.

-Solution: Use Collaborative Task Force to Employ a “Direct to Implementation” Approach
+Development of the PCB Reduction Work Plan

-Washington and Idaho NPDES permits required participation of the permittees in a Regional Toxics Task Force (Task Force) with a goal to develop a comprehensive plan to bring the Spokane River into compliance with the applicable water quality standard for PCBs.
-In addition to the NPDES permittees in the Spokane River Basin, members participating in the SRRTTF include conservation and environmental interests including Lake Spokane Association, Spokane Riverkeeper and the Lands Council; Spokane Regional Health District; Ecology; Idaho DEQ; Washington State Department of Health; the Coeur d’Alene Tribe; the Spokane Tribe of Indians; and USEPA.
-By late 2012, the Task Force was sufficiently organized so that it could begin functioning, they developed an MOA (Attachment A), a funding entity, and procured a national expert as a community technical advisor for the important work it was undertaking.
+In order to achieve their goal of developing a comprehensive plan to bring the Spokane River into compliance, the Task Force developed and adopted an initial Work Plan in 2012 (Attachment B), setting forth the Task Force vision, identifying the anticipated work required to accurately identify primary sources of PCBs, and the possible schedule for the completion of that work.
+The Task Force is currently on schedule with the work, and is making measurable progress in the reduction of PCBs in the Spokane River.
+However, as more information is learned, unanticipated questions have developed, necessitating the need for additional studies.

-Development of the PCB Reduction Work Plan was Thoughtful and Comprehensive
+Initial Task Force Actions Were Expedient and On Target

-In order to achieve their goal of developing a comprehensive plan to bring the Spokane River into compliance, the Task Force developed and adopted an initial Work Plan in 2012 (Attachment B), setting forth the common vision of the Task Force members, identifying the anticipated work necessary to accurately identify primary sources of PCBs, and the schedule for the completion of that work.
-The Task Force is currently on schedule with the work, and has proven its ability to make measurable progress towards the reduction of PCBs in the Spokane River.
+The Task Force developed and organized the work plan by breaking the work out into Phases 1-4.
+In April 2013, the Task Force engaged LimnoTech, a firm with national expertise on the fate and transport of PCBs, as a technical advisor to assist with the development of an initial scope of work for its technical efforts.

-Initial Task Force Actions Were Expedient and On-target
+Phase 1 (late 2012 – early 2014)

-In April 2013, the Task Force engaged LimnoTech, a firm renowned for their expertise on the fate and transport of PCBs, as a technical advisor to assist with the development of an initial scope of work for its technical efforts.
-These initial “Phase 1” efforts included compilation of all PCB data that may be relevant for characterizing either potential PCB source contribution or instream PCB conditions, review and evaluation of the compiled data for future use, an analysis of the data to identify data gaps that were critical to developing a clear understanding of current conditions, and the development of a data collection strategy and the companion sampling, analysis, and quality assurance plans.
+These initial efforts included compilation of all PCB data which may be relevant for characterizing either potential PCB source contribution or instream PCB conditions, review and evaluation of the compiled data for future use, analysis of the data to identify data gaps which are critical to developing a clear understanding of current conditions, development of a data collection strategy, companion sampling, analysis, and quality assurance project plans.

 Existing PCB Data Compilation

-An inventory of existing groundwater, stormwater, point source discharges, and river and lake sampling data was compiled and included information that was publically available (Ecology publications and open literature) as well as data from other known public and private sources and all Task Force members.
-These data were placed into a data base for future use.
+An inventory of existing groundwater, stormwater, point source discharges, and river and lake sampling data has been compiled and includes publically available information (e.g. Ecology publications and open literature), as well as data from known public and private sources and Task Force members.
+These data were placed into an Access data base for future use.
+These data, while critical, require supplementation to be able to identify reduction opportunities.

 Review and Evaluation of Compiled Data

-Once the data compilation effort had been completed, the data were reviewed and characterized based on quality and usability with respect to potential source identification, source delivery pathways to the river, and instream fate and transport.
-All work was conducted with extensive review and acceptance by Task Force members.
+Once the data compilation effort was completed, the data was reviewed and characterized based on quality and usability with respect to potential source identification, source delivery pathways to the river, and instream fate and transport.

 Data Gap Analysis